Kerilk/THAPI-Tutorial/presentation/slides.md

 ## ...and a Collection of Tools to Parse your Traces

 ### Babeltrace 2
+* "The Babeltrace 2 project offers a library with a C API, Python 3 bindings, and a command-line tool which makes it very easy for mere mortals to view, convert, transform, and analyze traces."

-> Babeltrace 2 is the reference parser implementation of the Common Trace Format (CTF), a very versatile trace format followed by various tracers and tools such as LTTng and barectf.
-The Babeltrace 2 CLI,library and its Python bindings can read and write CTF traces.
+* "Babeltrace 2 is also the reference parser implementation of the Common Trace Format (CTF), a very versatile trace format followed by various tracers and tools such as LTTng and barectf.
+The Babeltrace 2 library and its Python bindings can read and write CTF traces."

 ### Tools
  * Summary, timeline (experimental), pretty printing